GoogleCloudPlatform/dialogflow-integrations/cx/google-chat/README.md

 Once you fill in the Chat bot information get the link that the Google Cloud function was deployed to and set the Bot URL.

+**If you want to integrate Google Chat with a Dialogflow ES agent, select "Dialogflow" under "Connection settings" then hit "save."
+You will not need to use the bot URL you got earlier.**

 ![alt text](images/config1.png)

 At the bottom of the configuration page, make sure to set the bot's visibility.